Wesley D. Sweetser

-Wesley Duaine Sweetser (1919–2006) was an English critic.
+Wesley Duaine Sweetser (1919–2006) was an American literary scholar.

-Born in National City, California, United States, he attended the University of Colorado, where he gained a Ph.D. in 1958 for a thesis on Welsh writer Arthur Machen.
-He served for a long period in the United States Air Force, reaching the rank of captain.
+Born in National City, California, United States, he attended the University of Colorado, where he gained a Ph.D. for a thesis on Welsh writer Arthur Machen.

-This enthusiasm led him to publish a valuable Machen biography and bibliography with Adrian Goldstone based on his earlier thesis.
+His enthusiasm for Machen led him to publish a valuable biography of the author based on his earlier thesis and, with Adrian Goldstone, a Machen bibliography.
 He played an important part in supporting the 1960s revival in Machen's works.

+Sweetser also served for a long period in the United States Air Force, reaching the rank of major.